 “Adding metal into the ski adds dampening.
 It’s still the best way to dampen the ski for high speed,” said O’Donoghue.
 “If you’re a skier on hard surfaces and you want to go fast, then you need to think more about metal.
 And the price of skis comes from the quality of the metal you put in the ski.

 “Look at a Völkl, and the way they keep the weight of the ski down at the high end is milling really high-end titanal alloys into that ski,” he said.
 “It’s thinner metal.
 It’s machined differently, and that’s what you’re paying for.”

 If there’s one major caveat that O’Donoghue has, it’s the ever-popular “Demo Day.”
 These events, where manufacturers descend on a particular ski area en masse to showcase their latest products, seem like a consumer’s dream.
 Not so fast, said O’Donoghue.
 There are simply too many variables on the slopes, including the snow and weather conditions that day, to make the best decision.

 “Demoing skis is like taking a car for a test drive,” said O’Donoghue.
 “You take out a Honda, and then you take out a Lexus.
 You might detect subtle differences in the vehicle.
 But really, from a track performance point of view, you have no idea of any significant differences.
 The reality is that the dealer is doing it because they want you to establish ownership with the vehicle before you get back to the dealership, so that you’re more likely to buy the car.
 It’s all designed to create an emotional bond with the product.”

-Instead, be smart, and find the right ski for your skill level by discussing your choices with a ski professional.
-That chat will pay big dividends.
+In short, be smart, and find the right ski for your skill level by doing some research, discussing choices with a ski professional and put them to the test.
+This approach will pay big dividends.